Home Energy Efficiency How-to: Rebates and Renovations

 Outline your plan in staged approaches to help organize your renos in sequence, minimize costs and avoid discomfort during the renovation process.

-An example of staging your approach can look like:
+An example of staging your approach can look like this:

 1. Replacement timeline